Montreal International Documentary Festival

 The Montreal International Documentary Festival (Rencontres internationales du documentaire de Montreal) is a Canadian documentary film festival, staged annually in Montreal, Quebec.

 In English, the festival now goes by the name Montreal International Documentary Festival, while retaining the French-language abbreviation RIDM.

 History

 The RIDM was founded in 1998 by documentary filmmakers who wanted to create a platform for new perspectives and innovative practices in documentary film.
 The program, organized around social, political and environmental themes, features distinctive films chosen for their unique perspective and artistic strengths.
 Workshops and panel discussions welcome audiences, professionals and partners alike.

 Forum RIDM

-Formerly known as “Doc Circuit Montréal”, the RIDM is also home to "Forum RIDM" Quebec's foremost documentary marketplace, established in 2004, to support and stimulate independent documentary production in Quebec and to bring filmmakers, craftspeople, producers, distributors and programmers of every kind together.
+Formerly known as “Doc Circuit Montréal”, the RIDM is also home to "Forum RIDM", a documentary marketplace in Quebec established in 2004.
+It aims to support and stimulate independent documentary production in Quebec and to bring filmmakers, craftspeople, producers, distributors and programmers together.